 Collaboration with IIPC for international collection

-Arquivo.pt carried out 3 collections of the international collection compiled by the IIPC, the first on March 23 the second on June 15 and the third on late august, thus gathering international content useful for worldwide researchers.
+Arquivo.pt carried out 3 collections of the international collection compiled by the IIPC, the 1st on March 23 the 2nd on June 15 and the 3rd on late August, thus gathering international content useful for worldwide researchers.

 Methodology for the selection of pages for the Covid-19 collection